Fossil can be compiled so that it works with encrypted repositories using the SQLite Encryption Extension. This technical note explains the process.

 Any Fossil repositories whose filename ends with ".efossil" is taken to be an encrypted repository.
 Fossil will prompt for the encryption password and attempt to open the repository database using that password.

-On Windows, the "fossil server", "fossil ui", and "fossil shell" commands do not (currently) work on an encrypted repository.
+On Windows, the "fossil server" and "fossil ui" commands do not (currently) work on an encrypted repository.